DIY’ers, use these forms under special circumstances. I do recommend getting help with some of them, at least the first time you do them.

 ---|---|

-5471 | and associated Schedules (Get help with these!)
-US citizens file this if they own shares in a corporation that is "controlled" by US shareholders each owning at least 10%. |
+5471 | ...and associated Schedules US citizens file this if they own shares in a corporation that is "controlled" by US shareholders each owning at least 10%.
+(Get help with these!) |

-8621 | (Get help with these!)
-Certain non-US mutual funds and ETF's, and certain corporations with passive income.
-(Handle these investments with care... they may taxed egregiously in the US). |
+8621 | Certain non-US mutual funds and ETF's, and certain corporations with passive income.
+(Get help with these, to avoid punitive US taxation!) |

 8829 | (Used with Schedule C, self-employment) Business use of home expenses |

-8938 | (Get help with these!)
-(Link: ***same article as FBAR article***) Like the FBAR, but filed directly to the IRS, if the value of your assets exceed higher thresholds. |
+8938 | Like the FBAR, but filed directly to the IRS, if the value of your assets exceed higher thresholds.
+(Get help with these!) |

 8949 | If you filed schedule D, use this form to itemize sales of securities. |